Seymour Fastpitch Association Bylaws

 Voting:

-The officers and board members (elected officials) constitute the voting body of the association.
+The executive board positions and at large board members (elected officials) constitute the voting body of the association.

-Only those officers and board members present at the meeting or who respond to a special vote by phone or email in a specified time will be allowed to vote.
+Only executive board positions and at large board members present at the meeting, or those who respond to a special vote by phone or email within the specified timeframe, may vote.

-In the event of a tie where not all board members are present, the vote will be tabled until a later date when all elected officials are able to vote.
+In the event of a tie when not all board members are present, the vote will be tabled until all elected officials are able to participate.

 Duties of Officers: